-The Port will provide maintenance of the restoration areas to correct any failures during the ten-year monitoring period.
-Per the Port's bid documents, the Contractor is providing a three-year planting guarantee to include "inspections, weeding, maintenance, replacement, fertilizing, seeding, mulch replenishment, water and irrigation as required to water . . . planting areas to ensure acceptable coverage and seed and plant establishment."
-The Contractor will conduct monthly inspections and conduct appropriate maintenance during the three-year period and as specified in annual performance monitoring reports to address site conditions.
-Per the Port's landscape maintenance bond with the Contractor, any needed plant replacements will be installed at the end of Years 1 and 3; the bond does not require replacements at the end of Year 2.
+Per the Port's bid documents, the Contractor provided a three-year planting guarantee to include "inspections, weeding, maintenance, replacement, fertilizing, seeding, mulch replenishment, water and irrigation as required to water...planting areas to ensure acceptable coverage and seed and plant establishment."
+That bond concluded in early summer 2024.
+As mentioned in Section 7.1, the timing of the bond closure was not suitable for installation of replacement plants, so plant replacement was not completed until fall.